AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Configure the Hive metastore service.md

 -   VVP 2.3.0 supports only Hive metastore 2.3.6.
 Versions later than VVP 2.3.0 support Hive metastore 2.2.0 to 2.3.7.
 -   The Hive metastore does not support Kerberos authentication.
 -   A fully managed Flink instance supports only one Hive metastore.
 You cannot configure multiple Hive metastores for multiple projects.
 -   The Hive metastore is read-only.
-This indicates that you cannot create physical tables in Hive in the development console of fully managed Flink.
+This indicates that you cannot create physical tables in Hive in the console of fully managed Flink.

 ## Configure the Hive metastore service